Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 # Memories of Self-Care & Literature

-A one-person passion project, Memories of Self-Care & Literature (SCL for short) provides new content for all existing parts of the game where writing can be added- from songs, new questions, and moods but also a wide range of light-hearted and interesting topics.
+A one-person passion project, Memories of Self-Care & Literature (SCL for short) provides new personally written content for all existing parts of the game where writing can be added- from songs, new questions, and moods but also a wide range of light-hearted and interesting topics.

 This mod currently includes over 56 new topics in total to discuss, 2 songs, 9 window reacts, 8 new intros, 17 farewells, and 5 new moods to talk about in the 'I feel' menu for those tricky times in life.